f3flight/noip/README.md

 # noip
-no-ip.com DNS updater service for Linux.
-Yet another implementation, I know I know.
-But this one is more secure, not cleartext passwords in command line or in http (https is used).
+noip.com DNS updater service for Linux.
+Can update IP **AND** confirm expiring hosts.
+Works over HTTPS.

 # How to use:
 1. copy files to expected destinations in /etc and /usr